sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

           |__ weather.py
           |__ widgets.py
        |__ manage.py
-       |__ requiements.txt    # contains all the required installation to access the application
+       |__ requiement.txt    # contains all the required installation to access the application
        |__ test               # Executable file for quick testing of the application
        |__ mysite             # Django Project created called "mysite", folder contains required file for project to run
           |__ settings.py